rerun

 # Start Logging

-Start-Transcript 'C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\App_Failure_Remediation.log'
+Start-Transcript "C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\App_Failure_Detection_$timestamp.log"

 #### BEGIN FUNCTIONS ####